chimms1/NRU-WiFi-Simulator/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+### Branch Info
+1. `main`: has contents of rl-dfs branch
+2. `rl-dfs`: Contains algorithm with 7 states for Q-Learning based Dynamic COT Optimization.
+3. `dyna-q`: Contains algorithm with 21 states for  Q-Learning Based Energy-Efficient COT Optimization.
+Load change can be toggled in `ConstantParams` and be used with Dyna-Q+.
+4. `Power-State`: (Deprecated, use dyna-q branch) Contains algorithm with 21 states for energy efficient Dynamic Frame Selection based on Q-Learning.
+5. `CSMA/CA`: Development branch used to test implementation of CSMA/CA algorithm present in main file.
+6. `dev-y`: Development branch, used for implementation and testing.

 ### Classes and Files
-All the entities are modeled into various classes
+All the network entities are modeled into various classes

 1. Main class `Simulator/main-latest-all.py`: this is the main file that runs the simulation
-2. Service class `Simulator/running/ServiceClass.py`: contains all the methods used to perform operations such as creating users, calculating resources, etc.
+2. Service class `Simulator/running/ServiceClass.py`: contains all the methods used to perform operations such as creating users, calculating resources and many more.
-3. Params class `Simulator/running/ConstantParams.py`: contains the parameters set by the user
+3. Params class `Simulator/running/ConstantParams.py`: contains the parameters set by the user.
 4. Verbose class `Simulator/running/Print.py`: contains the flags to print specific information and plot graphs.
 5. BaseStation class `Simulator/entities/BaseStation.py`: contains the class definition for NR-U BS and Wi-Fi AP.
 6. UserEquipment class `Simulator/entities/UserEquipment.py`: contains the class definition for NR-U and Wi-Fi User equipment
-7. Learning class `Simulator/Qlearning/learning.py`: contains the class definition for Q-learning (reward function, QTable operation, Actions, etc)
+7. Learning class `Simulator/Qlearning/learning.py`: contains the class definition for Q-learning (reward function, QTable operation, Actions)

 ### How to execute
-1. Set the desired number of users, Number of iterations, Noise, pTx, datarate profile, etc in `ConstantParams.py`
+1. Set the desired number of users, Number of iterations, Noise, pTx, datarate profile, etc in `ConstantParams.py`.
 2. Set exploration-exploitation iterations accordingly in `learning.py`
 3. Set flags in `Print.py` to print information.
 4. Do additional configurations if required.